 And then, one day – you launch – and that’s it.

 The thing that you focused on (fighting for) is in your rearview.
-You should know going in that there is going to be a massive dip at this moment.
+So you should know going in that there will be a massive dip at this moment.

 So, if you are planning to be the support AFTER launching a software solution – take some time to adjust to the new role and the different goals of the role.
 It might save you from the Dip.

-Another thought as it pertains to Digital Transformation is that you should consider one partner for War Time (Implementation) and one partner for Peace Time (Support/Maintenance).
+Another thought regarding Digital Transformation is that you should consider one partner for War Time (Implementation) and one partner for Peace Time (Support/Maintenance).

 References and Resources